-In response to a question from the Shadow Cabinet Member for Children and Young People, officers explained that it was complicated to include the rates of death by suicide in the headline statistics as suicide was responded to by the service slightly differently from other safeguarding concerns.
+In response to questions, officers explained that it was complicated to include the rates of death by suicide in the headline statistics as suicide was responded to by the service slightly differently from other safeguarding concerns.

 - 2.1 To note the Croydon Safeguarding Children Partnership (CSCP) Annual Report for 2022-23 - 2.2 to note that the report provides robust evidence of the impact of the CSCP's activity to improve outcomes for children & families - 2.3 to agree that the funding for the CSCP requires action to ensure the partnership is more equitable.